-Note: Microsoft discontinued selling 12-month Xbox Live Gold subscriptions on its website during the summer of 2020, but third-party retailers (like Newegg, Target, etc) still sell them for now.
+Note: Microsoft discontinued selling 12-month Xbox Live Gold subscriptions on its website during the summer of 2020, but third-party retailers (like Amazon, Newegg, Target, etc) still sell them for now.

-Warning: If you buy three 1-year subscriptions, do not turn on recurring billing while redeeming the codes.
+WARNING: If you buy three 1-year subscriptions, do not turn on recurring billing while redeeming the codes.
 Any extra freebie months you get for doing so will make it impossible to redeem the final code.

 Don’t forget that this Game Pass Ultimate $1 promotion includes one month of service that stacks on top of whatever amount of Xbox Live Gold or Xbox Game Pass subscription time you convert.
-You won’t get the full month if it puts you over the 36 month cap, though.
+You won’t get the full month if it puts you over the 36 month limit, though.

 When redeeming an Xbox Live Gold digital subscription code, agreeing to recurring billing will give you an additional one month for free.
-If you turn off recurring billing before redeeming your next code, you can continue to take advantage of this bonus.
+If you turn off recurring billing before redeeming your next code, you can usually continue to take advantage of this bonus.
 (Don’t do this if you are redeeming three 1-year codes—the system will refuse to let you redeem the final code because it’ll put you over the limit.)

 To verify you’ve turned off recurring billing, head to the Services & Subscriptions section of your account info.
 Under “Xbox Game Pass Ultimate,” you’ll see an expiration date for your subscription, and the option to the right will say “Turn on recurring billing.”